Increase your market share

 While you may be able to tempt many customers back, remember that you don't want them at all costs.
 You want to build a long-term profitable relationship.
 It's not usually a good idea to make long-term offers that don't contribute any profit just to get a specific customer back unless there are compelling strategic reasons to do so.

-You should build these actions into your marketing plan.
+Incorporate your customer win-back efforts into your overall marketing plan.
 The faster you contact a lapsed customer, the greater the chance they will come back to you.
 See write a marketing plan.